×

 Finance Manager and Training Coordinator, Netherlands / Brazil

-Suelen is a native speaker of Portuguese, is fluent in English and speaks intermediate Dutch and Spanish.
+Suelen is a Certified Management Accountant (CMA) and is a native speaker of Portuguese, fluent in English, and speaks intermediate Dutch and Spanish.

 Vera Ogorodnikova